bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 Once enabled, if you need to revert the change, you have to do it manually by logging into Magpie.
 Just disabling this component will not revert the change.
-Alternatively, you can create a similar file to |magpie-public-perms|_ and replace all desired ``action: create`` entries by ``action: remove`` to make sure the permissions are removed as startup if they exist.
+Alternatively, you can create a similar file to |magpie-public-perms|_ and replace all desired ``action: create`` entries by ``action: remove`` to make sure the permissions are removed at startup if they exist.

 This optional component is required for the test suite at https://github.com/Ouranosinc/PAVICS-e2e-workflow-tests.